Understadning the Calibration Images from Light Illusion: Part 2

 Digging into the ContrastCal and BrightnessCal images from Light Illusion

 I expect this is the last Insight where we’ll be specifically exploring the calibration test images you can download from Light Illusion’s website (for now, at least).
 As with our previous Insight, we’re exploring these images in the context of external reference display calibration.
-In this Insight we’re going to take a deeper look at the ContrastCal and the BrightnessCal test images – and the 16/64 and 235/940 designated boxes.
+In this Insight, we’re taking a deeper look at the ContrastCal and the BrightnessCal test images – and the 16/64 and 235/940 designated boxes.

 What do the ContrastCal and BrightnessCal numbers mean, for calibration?

 I’ve been told that these numerical designations cause lots of confusion.
-In this Insight we will explore how you use these numbered boxes to assist you in understanding if your software is reading these calibration test images at ‘video level’ or ‘data level’?
-After all, if you don’t know what you’re software is doing you may end up thinking there’s a problem in your pipeline – when there isn’t.
+In this Insight, we will explore how you use these numbered boxes to assist you in understanding if your software is reading these calibration test images at ‘video level’ or ‘data level’?
+After all, if you don’t know what your software is doing, you may think there’s a problem in your pipeline – when there isn’t.

 DaVinci Resolve, the software we’re using in this Insight, offers you granular control of Video Level and Data Level at several different stages of the pipeline:

-• Monitoring: Resolve gives you explicit control of Video or Data Level when outputting through Decklink or Ultrastudio hardware.
+• Monitoring: Resolve gives you explicit Video or Data Level control when outputting through Decklink or Ultrastudio hardware.
 We explored those options in Part 8 of this series.

 • Clip Level Interpretation: You can explicitly set (and override) Resolve to assume the footage in your Media Pool is recorded at Video or Data levels.